Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Progressive opacities and infrared spectra

 We have termed $P_{esc}(\lambda, v)$ as the progressive escape probability, since it is expressed in the velocity space (along with $\lambda$ and $t$).
 Considering the generic distribution of dust is nonuniform, this formulation is the way to account for the dust density distribution at any give time, when estimating the chances of a photon originating from a given clump in a shell, to reach the observer.

 We find that the sizes (radii) of all dust species range between 0.001 to 0.1 \mic.
 In the infrared, the wavelengths are much larger compared to the average grain radii ($\lambda_{IR} \gg a$).
-Within this Rayleigh limit, the luminosity of the dust grains are not dependent on the grain sizes.
+Within this Rayleigh limit, the luminosities of the dust grains are not dependent on the grain sizes.
 The same can be said for the optical depths in the IR regime of the individual clumps.
 For simplicity, a single grain of radius 0.01 \mic\ was assumed.

-In Figure \ref{fig_Pesc} we show $P_{esc}$ for days 800, 1000, 1500 and 2000 for the \textit{Spitzer Space Telescope} IRAC (Infrared Array Camera) bands ($\lambda$ = 3.6, 4.5, 5.8, 8.0 \mic).
+In Fig. \ref{fig_Pesc} we show $P_{esc}$ for days 800, 1000, 1500, and 2000 for the \textit{Spitzer Space Telescope} Infrared Array Camera (IRAC) bands ($\lambda$ = 3.6, 4.5, 5.8, 8.0 \mic).
 As the figures show, at the earlier epochs, the opacities are large ($P_{esc}$ small) only in the inner parts of the ejecta.
-With time, the opacities are found to increase more and more in the outer velocity bands, as the formation zones of silicates and alumina shift outwards.
-Overall, the escape probabilities are shown to decrease consistently until about day 1500, after which there is a decline in the opacity and therefore an increase in $P_{esc}$.
+With time, the opacities are found to increase more and more in the outer velocity bands, as the formation zones of silicates and alumina shift outward.
+Overall, the escape probabilities are shown to decrease consistently until about day 1500, after which there is a decline in the opacity, and therefore an increase in $P_{esc}$.
 This results from a combined effect of the slowing down of the dust production and the expansion of the ejecta.
-Figure \ref{fig_dustcol} shows the dust column densities, which also presents similar trends, and can easily be translated to the total opacities from the centre of the ejecta to the outer edge of the He-core.
-The 8 \mic\ band clearly shows larger opacities than the other three wavelengths, owing to the larger values of the absorption coefficients of O-rich dust grains close to that wavelength (see Figure \ref{fig_kappa}).
+Figure \ref{fig_dustcol} shows the dust column densities, which also present similar trends and can easily be translated to the total opacities from the center of the ejecta to the outer edge of the He core.
+The 8-\mic\ band clearly shows larger opacities than the other three wavelengths, owing to the larger values of the absorption coefficients of O-rich dust grains close to that wavelength (see Fig. \ref{fig_kappa}).

-The IR flux from a SN ejecta is the IR luminosity (amount of energy that escapes the ejecta per unit time), divided by $4\pi L^2$, $L$ being the distance of the SN from earth.
-The observable IR luminosity is expressed as,
+The IR flux from SN ejecta is the IR luminosity (amount of energy that escapes the ejecta per unit time), divided by $4\pi L^2$, with $L$ being the distance of the SN from the Earth.
+The observable IR luminosity is expressed as

 where we have summed over all dust species $S$, and all grain sizes and temperatures, over the complete velocity space.
 The total energy emitted by dust per unit time, which can also be called the unattenuated luminosity, is given by the same expression, without the $P_{esc}$ term.